ShehneelKhan/Simple-drawing-tool/README.md

 # Simple-drawing-tool
-It is a simple drawing tool just to clearing concepts while studying.
+It is a simple drawing tool just for clearing concepts while studying.

 ## Libraries Used
 * bootstrap